PercyNova/context-aware-password-checker/README.md

-# context-aware-password-checker
+# Context-Aware Authentication System

-A secure and context-aware password strength checker application built with Flask.
-This application provides real-time feedback on password strength and detects when users try to include personal information in their passwords.
+A secure and context-aware authentication system built with Flask.
+This application provides real-time feedback on password strength, detects when users try to include personal information in their passwords, and offers two-factor authentication via authenticator apps.

 ## Features

+### Password Authentication
 - **Real-time password strength analysis** with visual feedback
 - **Context-aware validation** that prevents users from including personal information in passwords
 - **Leetspeak detection** that identifies when users try to bypass filters using number/symbol substitutions